odiszapc/jgrep/README.md

 mvn test
 ```

-## What Could Be Improved
+## What could be improved

 * Handle file access failures more gracefully (e.g., permission errors, encoding issues)
 * Implement an AWS S3-backed `ObjectStore` — the current abstractions support this
 * Use Lombok to reduce boilerplate in POJOs
 * Create deep tests using virtual directory trees to detect issues with symlinks, deeply nested directories, etc.
 * Improve exception handling and reconsider the use of checked exceptions
-* Allow parallel parsing of object parts — useful for a small number of very large files; this would require an `ObjectPartition` abstraction
+* Allow parallel parsing of object parts — useful for a small number of very large files; this would require
+  an `ObjectPartition` abstraction
 * Design a **distributed grep** version that can run across multiple machines with coordination via Consul or Zookeeper